mk12/blog/posts/tortoise-and-hare.md

 # Scheme implementation

 Linked lists are the bread and butter of Lisp, so I'm going to implement the algorithm in Scheme, a simple dialect of Lisp.
 To construct a node in Scheme, we use `(cons a b)`, where `a` and `b` go in the left and right parts of the box, respectively.
 For example, to make a list with only one node, containing "A" and pointing to null, we would write `(cons "A" '())`, since null is pronounced `'()` in Scheme.
-To extract the parts, we use the functions `car` and `cdr`.[^2] We don't care how these three functions work---all we care about is that they satisfy the following two properties:
+To extract the parts, we use the functions `car` and `cdr`.[^2] We don't care how these three functions work -- all we care about is that they satisfy the following two properties:

 - `(car (cons a b))` evaluates to `a`;
 - `(cdr (cons a b))` evaluates to `b`.